 A fond farewell

-It was a stinking hot day in Sydney and my journey West on the freeway was the most intense period of radiant heat in my recent memory.
-It was 44 degrees centigrade, the sun was belting down from above and my engine was sizzling me from below.
-I arrived at my parents house for lunch a bit giddy.
+It was a stinking hot January day in Sydney.
+My somewhat sombre journey West on the freeway offering the most intense period of radiant heat in my memory.
+I've spent time in Asia but this was brutal.
+Forty-four degrees centigrade, the sun beating down from above and my engine sizzling me from below as it maintained a healthy cruising speed.
+After about an hour of that madness, I arrived at my parent's house for lunch.

-In many ways John and I were similar.
-Both white, middle-class boys raised by loving, stable families in a stock-standard suburb of Sydney.
-We shared circumstance and values, and we even looked similar.
-So his passing hit me with the passing force of a jet engine after 8 Tequila shots.
-It really spun me, physically and emotionally, far more than I could have anticipated.
+In many ways Jonno and I were similar.
+Both white, middle-class kids raised by loving, stable families in a stock-standard suburb of Sydney.
+We shared circumstance and values, and we even look reasonably similar.
+His passing hit me with the rude force of a jet engine.
+It felt like a physical knock to the head when I found out.

-The words of his friends were beautiful, infused with humour and focused not on his bank balance, position on the corporate ladder or fancy wardrobe items...
+On that hot sunny day, I walked into the church.
+His family church.
+The words of his friends were beautiful, infused with humour and love.
+They didn't mention his bank balance, car, position on the corporate ladder or celebrity friends...
 They focused on his kindness and consistent optimism.
-His friends loved him and he had been such a positive influence and trusted advisor to so many during his 30 years on earth.
+The shared travels, social situations and humour he had with them.
+His friends loved him, his family loved him, he did well at his job, travelled and knew how to charm a lady or three.
+He had been such a positive influence and trusted advisor to so many.
+A bloody good egg.

 In a little under an hour the service had concluded.
-Then the bulk of the services attendees went off to have an informal salute to his life at the pub up the street.
+The bulk of the services attendees went off to salute to his life at the pub, where he liked to have a beer, a short walk up the street.

 HIS ELDER BROTHER AND I CLINKED OUR BEERS AND TOOK A SIP, A SILENT TRIBUTE TO A FALLEN SOLDIER.
 AFTER A MOMENT HE GENTLY SUMMED UP THE SCENE...
 "THIS IS HOW HE WOULD HAVE HAD IT”.

-The experience of farewelling John made an interesting thought pop into my mind later that evening:
+The experience of farewelling Jonno made an interesting thought pop into my mind later that evening.
+One I thought I should pay attention to and reflect on:

 WHAT WOULD MY FRIENDS SAY ABOUT ME AT MY FUNERAL ?